Faculty & Staff Directory

 Political theology, Continental philosophy and theology, contextual theologies (feminist, postcolonial)

-- Between the Canon and the Messiah: The Structure of Faith in Contemporary Continental Thought, ‘Continuum Studies in Continental Philosophy’, London: Continuum, 2013 (forthcoming).
+Between the Canon and the Messiah: The Structure of Faith in Contemporary Continental Thought, ‘Bloomsbury Studies in Continental Philosophy’, London: Bloomsbury, 2013.

 The Postmodern Saints of France: Refiguring ‘The Holy’ in Contemporary French Philosophy, London: T&T Clark, 2013.